sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 <NamedLink name="SearchPage" to={{ search: '?bounds=60.53,22.38,60.33,22.06' }}>Turku city</NamedLink>
 ```

-_NamedLink_ is widely used in FTW, but there are some cases when we have
+_NamedLink_ is widely used in SWT, but there are some cases when we have
 made a redirection to another page if some data is missing (e.g.
 CheckoutPage redirects to ListingPage, if some data is missing or it is
 old).
 This can be done by rendering a component called